guaka/trust-metrics/README.txt

 You can quickly install many dependencies through easy_install

 You can use epydoc to generate documentation.
-Also check examples/
+There is a Makefile, try "make doc" Also check examples/

 Links